Music of the Bahamas

 The music of the Bahamas is associated primarily with Junkanoo, a celebration which occurs on Boxing Day and again on New Year's Day.
 Parades and other celebrations mark the ceremony.
-Groups like The Baha Men, Ronnie Butler and Kirkland Bodie have gained massive popularity in Japan, the United States and other places.
+Groups like The Baha Men, Ronnie Butler, Kirkland Bodie and Twindem have gained massive popularity in Japan, the United States and other places.
 Other popular Bahamian artists include Stileet and Stevie S.

 Calypso

 Calypso is a style of Afro-Caribbean music which originated in Trinidad and Tobago.
-This form of music has spread through many parts of the Caribbean, including The Bahamas.
+This form of music has spread through many parts of the Caribbean, including the Bahamas.

 Soca

 Soca is a form of dance music which originated from many calypso music in Trinidad and Tobago.
 It originally combined the melodic lilting sound of calypso with insistent percussion (which is often electronic in recent music) and local chutney music.
-Soca music has evolved in the last 20 years primarily by musicians from various Anglophone Caribbean countries including Trinidad, Guyana, Saint Vincent and the Grenadines, Barbados, Grenada, Saint Lucia, Antigua and Barbuda, United States Virgin Islands, The Bahamas, Dominica, Saint Kitts and Nevis, Jamaica and Belize.
+Soca music has evolved in the last 20 years primarily by musicians from various Anglophone Caribbean countries including Trinidad, Guyana, Saint Vincent and the Grenadines, Barbados, Grenada, Saint Lucia, Antigua and Barbuda, United States Virgin Islands, the Bahamas, Dominica, Saint Kitts and Nevis, Jamaica and Belize.